hbc/knowledgebase/research/scrnaseq/Single-Cell.md

 ## How to run main analysis

-Read the full documentation at: https://github.com/marypiper/bcbio_single_cell_workflow/tree/master/lessons.
-It provides with step by step explanation on how to analyze single cell data inside HBC core.
+[Full documentation](https://github.com/hbc/tutorials/blob/master/scRNAseq/scRNAseq_analysis_tutorial/README.md) is available providing step by step explanation on how to analyze single cell data inside HBC core.
 If you see something out of date, please open a PR at that repository.

 ## Visualization